-Tabassum Hasan, the first Muslim MP from UP since 2014
+Tabassum Hasan is now the first Muslim MP elected from UP since 2014

-Begum Tabassum Hasan, who contested the Kairana bypoll on a Rashtriya Lok Dal (RLD) ticket, is not an unfamiliar face in Uttar Pradesh politics.
+Begum Tabassum Hasan, who won the Kairana Lok Sabha bypoll on a Rashtriya Lok Dal (RLD) ticket, is not an unfamiliar face in Uttar Pradesh politics.
 Tabassum has the backing of Congress, Samajwadi Party and Bahujan Samaj Party against BJP’s Mriganka Singh.
-If she wins, Tabassum will be the only Muslim MP from Uttar Pradesh since 2014.
+With the victory, Tabassum has become the only Muslim MP from Uttar Pradesh since 2014.

 Tabassum did her schooling from JBS Kanya Inter College, Saharanpur and studied till matriculate.
 According to her profile in Lok Sabha, she is an agriculturist by profession.
 She has two children with late Samajwadi Party politician Munawwar Hasan, who was an MP from 1996 to 1998.